mjbradvica/personal-website-articles/2022/simplifying-ado-net-boilerplate.md

 ## Conclusion

 If what we have done today feels very similar to Dapper, you are correct.
-Dapper itself is thin wrapper around ADO.NET that will execute SQL, but also performs some automatic object mapping.
-The drawback is that Dapper is incapable of mapping to private setters or calling constructors--which means we still need to conduct some manual mapping if we want to enforce encapsulation in the domain.
+Dapper, itself, is a thin wrapper around ADO.NET that will execute SQL, but also performs some automatic object mapping.
+The drawback is that Dapper is incapable of mapping complex objects--which means we still need to conduct some manual mapping if we want to enforce encapsulation in the domain.

 Our implementation gives us a lot of the same niceties as Dapper, but we only need a single conversion to preserve our domain's encapsulation.